 Internal activities for UAB-administered projects financed by non-UAB sources may or may not be permitted in accordance with the policy of the sponsoring source.
 If permitted by the sponsor, approval within UAB must be obtained as indicated below.
 In cases in which the sponsor’s policy is unclear or unknown, clarification should be obtained from the UAB Office of Sponsored Programs.

-The appropriate Department Chair, Dean, or Library Director of the faculty or staff performing the internal activity and Department Chair, Dean, or Library Director of the unit requesting the service must give their approval of these internal activities.
-If internal acitivity is across school lines, approval by the Provost also is required.
+The appropriate Department Chair or Dean of the faculty or staff performing the internal activity and Department Chair or Dean of the unit requesting the service must give their approval of these internal activities.
+If internal activity is across school lines, approval by the Provost also is required.
 Internal activities by UAB faculty or staff under funds obtained from UAB grants or contracts or funds from any extramural source additionally requires the approval of the Provost.
 All such approvals must be obtained before a commitment is made.

 Senior administrators shall disclose any potential conflict of interest as described in the UA System Board Manual Policy 106 – Ethics – Conflicts of Interest – Members of the Board of Trustees and Senior Administrators.
 Questions related to the UAB Enterprise Conflict of Interest and Conflict of Commitment Policy should be directed to the University Compliance Office.(Return to top)